tumpio/requestcontrol/_locales/en/manual.md

   utm_*      Trim any param starting with "utm_" /[0-9]+/   Trim any param containing only digits
   ---------- -------------------------------------

+### Invert Trim
+Keep only parameters that are defined in trimmed parameters list.
+All other parameters will be removed.

+### Trim All
+Remove all URL query parameters from filtered requests.

 Redirect using pattern capturing
 --------------------------------